 Crew F/Sgt John Raymond Wilbur Herps, 440858 (KIA) Gladesville, NSW

 Crashed May 20, 1945

 Built by Consolidated at San Diego.
-U. S. Army serial number 44-41949.
+Delivered to the U. S. Army Air Force (USAAF) as B-24M-10-CO Liberator serial number 44-41949.
 Ferried overseas via Hawaii to Australia.

 During December 1944, assigned to the Royal Australian Air Force (RAAF) as Liberator A72-160.
 Assigned to 12 Squadron.
 No known nickname or nose art.